cuckydev/CuckySonic/README.md

 `BACKEND=...` This sets which backend to use, the only implemented backend at the moment is SDL2, leaving this blank will probably cause big issues

+`WINDOWS=...` This will overwrite the default option for Windows, this is mainly for cross-compilation support

 The compiled executable will be in the build folder.

 If you have any questions, Google is your friends, but you can always ask on the CuckySonic Discord server